 Fixed Rate Term Financing

-This financial instrument is structured as a Note and Security Agreement, with a fixed rate typically indexed to comparable term treasury notes at the inception of the transaction.
+This financial instrument is structured as an Equipment Finance Agreement, with a fixed rate typically indexed to comparable term treasury notes at the inception of the transaction.
 The primary benefit to this structure is that it is generally less restrictive than a traditional bank loan.
 The only security, typically, on the note is the asset listed on the security agreement schedule.

-This structure qualifies as an operating lease under Internal Revenue Code parameters.
-Qualifying as a tax lease is generally less objective than for a GAAP operating lease — and focuses mainly on whichever party retains the “benefits and burdens” of ownership.
+This structure qualifies as an operating lease under Internal Revenue Code parameters, and focuses mainly on whichever party retains the “benefits and burdens” of ownership.
 A qualifying Tax Lease allows the lessor to depreciate the asset and the lessee to treat the payments as an expense for federal tax purposes.
 Benefits to this structure include potential reduction in Alternative Minimum Tax (AMT) liability and possible lower rates due to the lessor taking the depreciation benefit.

 Balloon Payment Structures

 This option provides a balloon or put payment at the end of a term note or lease.
 This provides the client with a buy-out option that, in effect, provides a longer amortization period under the financing instrument and therefore lowers payments over the term of the financing.

 This option provides a 60, 90 or 120 payment deferral period typically at transaction inception.
 This provides the ability to ramp up the use or productivity of the underlying asset being financed and match that productivity with a deferred payable.

 This option provides a payment structure that matches business seasonality to the lease cash outflow.
 A very beneficial structure for seasonal industries such as agriculture.

 Step Payment Structures